segmentio/encoding/json/README.md

 do so by designing a different API, or require code generation (therefore adding complexity to the build process).
 These were not acceptable conditions for us, as we were not willing to trade off developer productivity for better runtime performance.
-The safest way to achieve this was to replicate exactly standard library interfaces and behavior, which meant the package implementation was the only area that we were able to work with.
+To achieve this, we chose to exactly replicate the standard library interfaces and behavior, which meant the package implementation was the only area that we were able to work with.
 The internals of this package make heavy use of unsafe pointer arithmetics and other performance optimizations,